nhanhd06/Bash-Script-Assignment/README.md

 Where:

-`- timestamp is in the format YYYYMMDDhhmmss`
+- timestamp is in the format YYYYMMDDhhmmss

-`- ads is a comma separated list of ad asset IDs surrounded by square brackets, or - if no ads were returned`
+- ads is a comma separated list of ad asset IDs surrounded by square brackets, or - if no ads were returned

 The first part of the task is to write a script that outputs, for each ten minute slice of the day: